llmhyy/mcidiff/README.md

 Two examples on how to use MCIDiff API are listed in the test package under src/test directory.

 The differencing result of MCIDiff contains line information such as token position and token offset.
-Generally, you may need to change the line delimiter into Windows form.
+Generally, you may need to change the line delimiter into Windows form (i.e., \r\n).
 Otherwise, the line information get incorrect.

 If you need to reference our technique, please use the following citations: